wp-plugins/quickapp/readme.txt

 * Just released as beta version.
 = 1.1b =
 * Some Bug fixes.
+= 1.2b =
+* App compilation improvement.
+* App Publishing to google play bug fixed.
+* Some other bug fixes.

 == Frequently Asked Questions ==
 = What is Quickapp? =
 Quickapp is a wordpress plugin that converts your blog or website into an HTML5 mobile app for all smartphones platforms including android, iphone and Windows.